 - A filter check light to remind you to check the filter after a predetermined number of operating hours

-- An automatic delay fan switch to turn off the fan a few minutes after the compressor turns off.
+- An automatic delay fan switches to turn off the fan a few minutes after the compressor turns off.

 HVAC is an acronym for Heating Ventilation and Air Conditioning.
 Basic residential HVAC systems consist of 3 varying types:

-1. first kind, which is also the most common, is called the Split System:
+1. The first kind, which is also the most common, is called the Split System:

-- condenser compresses the refrigerant, transforming from a gas to a liquid state, and is transferred to the Evaporator Coil.
+- The condenser compresses the refrigerant, transforming from a gas to a liquid state, and is then transferred to the Evaporator Coil.

-- air then passes over the Evaporator Coil, where it is .
+- The air then passes over the Evaporator Coil, where it is cooled.
 The Furnace uses natural gas via burners located in the furnace to heat the home

-- Evaporator Coil is always situated with the Furnace, whether horizontally in the attic or installed as an up flow/down flow, which would be in closet or the garage.
+- The Evaporator Coil is always situated with the Furnace, whether horizontally in the attic or installed as an up flow/downflow, which would be situated in a closet or the garage.

-- air travels throughout the home via a flexible polyurethane Air Duct System.
+- The air travels throughout the home via a flexible polyurethane Air Duct System.

-- Because HVAC system is usually situated on top of the roof and contains both the heating and cooling components in one piece of equipment (hence the “packaged” name).
+- This HVAC system is usually situated on top of the roof and contains both the heating and cooling components in one piece of equipment (hence the “packaged” name).

 - It uses both natural gas and electricity

-- air in the system, heated or cooled depending upon desired setting, and pushed down into air duct system.
+- The air is brought in the system, heated or cooled depending upon the desired setting, and pushed down into the air duct system

-3. The 3rdtype of HVAC system is the Heat Pump System
+3. The 3rdtype of an HVAC system is called the Heat Pump System

 - This HVAC system runs solely on electricity and heat and cools via the refrigerant in the system.

-- Heat Pump Condenser uses refrigerant to heat and cool the air (through reversing valves), which is sent into the Air Handler.
+- The Heat Pump Condenser uses refrigerant to heat and cool the air (through reversing valves), which is then sent into the Air Handler.

-- when Air Handler pushes air into the Air Duct System with blower motor.
+- The Air Handler pushes the air into the Air Duct System with blower motor.